 Jesus remembered Peter.
 He had spent nearly three years with him and knew how he reacted to situations.
 Jesus knew that Peter had denied Him.
 He knew how Peter felt and reacted upon realizing what he had done.
 He remembered Peter and wanted Peter to know that he had been forgiven and was wanted in Galilee.

 Jesus met with His disciples who, upon realizing He was not a ghost, rejoiced.
-Those who had doubted He lived could verify the truth for themselves.
+Those who had doubted He lived could verify the truth for themselves, by touching His wounds.

 Jesus was not to stay on this earth, though.
 He was to return to Heaven to be with His Father and prepare a place for all who would follow Him.
 Jesus came back, not only to show that He had indeed risen from the dead, but also to give His disciples their final instructions.
 The disciples had completed their training.
 They were ready.
 Jesus' final instructions were to go out into all the world and share the good news: eternal salvation through heartfelt belief in Jesus Christ!
 That remains our charge today.
 We are now the disciples!